+B. Appropriate Documentation

-B. A ppropriate Documentation Documentation Reference i.
-In accordance with 42 C.F.R. § 438.7(b)(5)(i), the rate certification must describe all prospective risk adjustment methodologies, including: a.
-The data, and any adjustments to that data, to be used to calculate the adjustment.
-The rates do not vary by managed care plan. b.
-The model, and any adjustments to that model, to be used to calculate the adjustment. c.
+- i.
+In accordance with 42 C.F.R. § 438.7(b)(5)(i), the rate certification must describe all prospective risk adjustment methodologies, including: - a.
+The data, and any adjustments to that data, to be used to calculate the adjustment. - b.
+The model, and any adjustments to that model, to be used to calculate the adjustment. - c.
 The method for calculating the relative risk factors and the reasonableness and appropriateness of the method in measuring the risk factors of the respective populations.